Introducing Invest STL’s Rooted Powerbook – A Blueprint for Place-based Wealth Building

-The $22K Investment: A Thoughtful Approach to Community Wealth-Building
+The $22K Investment: A Thoughtful Approach to Community Wealth Building in Place

-One of the biggest challenges in designing Rooted was determining the right investment amount and the number of participants to make the most meaningful impact.
+One of the biggest challenges in designing Rooted was determining the right investment amount and the number of participants (known as “resident investors”) to make the most meaningful impact.
 Our starting budget was $1 million, and we needed to balance maximizing impact with ensuring a statistically significant sample size for future evaluation and replication.

-We landed on $20,000 per participant as the most viable amount—enough to support home purchases, repairs, business investments, and other wealth-building activities while ensuring an impactful sample size of 50 residents.
+• We landed on $20,000 per resident investment as the most viable amount for the St. Louis market—enough to support home purchases, repairs, business investments, and other wealth-building activities while ensuring an impactful sample size of 50 residents.

-In addition to the $20,000 investment, each participant also received $2,000 for pressing financial concerns such as paying off debt, property taxes, or establishing an emergency savings fund.
+• In addition to the $20,000 investment, each resident investor also received $2,000 for immediate financial concerns such as paying off debt, property taxes, or establishing an emergency savings fund.

-This decision was based on data showing that the footprint’s average unsecured household debt was $2,200.
+• This decision was based on conversations with community members and data showing that the footprint’s average unsecured household debt was $2,200.
+We recognized it would not be realistic or reasonable for residents to ignore any existing financial burdens in favor of long-term wealth building.

-Rather than making this amount need-based, we ensured that all participants received it, recognizing that financial circumstances can shift unpredictably.
+• Rather than making this amount need-based, we raised additional funds to ensure all resident investors received it, recognizing that financial circumstances can shift unpredictably.

 Lessons Learned from Implementation

-While the Rooted initiative provided critical support to participants, we also encountered key challenges and learning opportunities that have informed our approach moving forward:
+While the Rooted pilot provided critical support to resident investors, we also encountered key challenges and learning opportunities that have informed our approach moving forward:

-The Rooted Powerbook is more than just a report—it’s a playbook for other cities and organizations looking to replicate Invest STL’s approach to community wealth-building.
+The Rooted Powerbook is more than just a report—it’s a blueprint for other neighborhoods, cities, and organizations looking to replicate Invest STL’s approach to place-based wealth building and wealth building as an anti-displacement strategy.
 It details the decision-making process, data considerations, program implementation, and real-world impact so that this initiative can serve as a model for future efforts nationwide.

-By openly sharing our findings and experiences, we hope to encourage policy makers, funders, and community organizations to invest in similar models that support Black homeownership, entrepreneurship, and financial stability.
+By openly sharing our findings and experiences, we hope to encourage policymakers, funders, and community organizations to invest in similar models that support Black property ownership, entrepreneurship, and generational financial prosperity.

 What’s Next?

-Interested in learning more?
-Download the Rooted Powerbook and explore how direct investments can drive transformative change in communities.
+Visit our Rooted page to download the Rooted Powerbook and explore how direct investments can drive transformative change for people and their chosen communities.

 Why St. Louis?